Enterprise Threat Protector Proxy

 - Detection Mode.
 Applies when an administrator selects the Monitor action.
 This policy action does not block traffic.
 However, events and alerts are generated for a security event.

 - Prevention Mode.
 Applies when an administrator selects a Block action.
 This policy action blocks an identified threat.

 - Make sure that you deploy trusted certificate authority (CA) certificates in your network devices, such as guest computers or mobile phones.

 - If your organization has separate networks for guest and managed devices, configure those networks as two separate locations in ETP.
 This ensures that each network’s traffic is mapped to a different public IP address.
 You can then enable ETP Proxy in the network with managed devices and leave ETP Proxy disabled in the network with guest devices.

 - Some limitations apply to traffic that’s forwarded to ETP Proxy.
 For a list of limitations or unsupported features, see Limitations of ETP Proxy.

-- The ETP Dashboard, events and activity reports allow ETP administrators to review and analyze HTTP or HTTPS threat events, ETP Proxy and network activity, threat events, and AUP events.
+- The ETP Dashboard, events and activity reports allow ETP administrators to review and analyze HTTP or HTTPS threat events, ETP Proxy and network activity, threat events, and access control events.